kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. meta::
-   :description: Configure the |product| by changing options in your Sphinx configuration file.
+   :description: Configure the Awesome Theme by changing options in your Sphinx configuration file.

 .. _sec:configure: